BrendanGasparin/list-cybersecurity-resources/README.md

 ## Bug Bounty Platforms
 Bug bounty platforms crowdsource hackers and penetrations testers and pays them to find bugs in information technology systems.

+Bug bounty platforms crowdsource hackers and penetrations testers and pays them to find bugs in information technology systems.
 [Bugcrowd](https://bugcrowd.com): Bugcrowd is a security platform that uses bug bounty programs and also offers a variety of penetration testing services.
 [HackerOne](https://hackerone.com): HackerOne is a company specializing in cybersecurity, and was one of the first companies to embrace crowdsourced security and bug bounties.
 [Integriti](https://intigriti.com): Integriti is another global crowdsourcing company with a specialization in cybersecurity and agile security testing.

 ## Capture The Flag Sites
+Capture The Flag (CTF) sites provide a way for hackers and penetration testers to test their skills in a legally safe way.
+By solving cybersecurity problems, users can unlock flags as proof they have completed challenges.

 Capture The Flag (CTF) sites provide a way for hackers and penetration testers to test their skills in a legally safe way.
 By solving cybersecurity problems, users can unlock flags as proof they have completed challenges.
 [CTFTime](https://ctftime.org): While CTFTime does not itself contain CTF challenges, it is a great resource for finding CTF teams, CTF writeups, and CTF ratings on the hackers and teams who use the platform.
 [Hack The Box](https://hackthebox.com): Hack The Box contains a series of challenges designed to enhance cybersecurity skills by simulating real-world attack scenarios.
 Hack the Box has a strong community, hosts competitive CTF challenges, and has a ranking system to help users show their skills to potential employers.
 It contains both free and subscription-based content.
 Hack The Box labs are constantly updated and allow users to sharpen both offensive and defensive security expertise.